-Robinson, a Republican, was the representative for Virginia's 7th congressional district from 1971 to 1984.
+Robinson was the representative for Virginia’s 7th congressional district and was a Republican.
+He served from 1971 to 1984.

 Robinson is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1984 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Robinson sponsored and cosponsored.
 See full analysis methodology.

 Robinson was the primary sponsor of 4 bills that were enacted:

 - H.R.
 7351 (97th): A bill to provide for the distribution within the United States of the United States Information Agency film entitled “Dumas Malone: A Journey with Mr. Jefferson”.